petershin/liferay-learn/docs/commerce/latest/en/pricing/using-price-modifiers.md

 ## Adding Price Modifiers to a Price List

-To add a new price modifier to a price list:

 1. Open the *Global Menu* (![Applications Menu icon](../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Price Lists*.

 1. Select the *Price List* you want to configure, and go to the *Price Modifiers* tab.